manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/ROADMAP.md

 ## About this Document

 This document provides
+an overview on the project's major phases and features users should expect at each stage of development.
+It also presents
 {%- if cookiecutter.scm_platform == 'GitLab Premium/Ultimate' %}
 a summary of the {{ cookiecutter.project_name }} [GitLab Epics][2]
 {%- elif cookiecutter.scm_platform == 'GitLab Free' %}